-Experienced gardeners know the immense value of manure in their gardens.
+Experienced gardeners know and appreciate the immense value of manure in

+their gardens.
 Ditto with compost, a rich, organic fertilizer.
-Most gardeners also appreciate
+Most gardeners

-the value of Compost tea to both indoor and outdoor plants.
-But, not as many
+also appreciate the value of Compost tea to both indoor and outdoor plants.

-of us know, or use rich, organic manure tea.
+Not as many of us know about, or use rich, organic manure tea.